Agency tier

 Agency questions

-Does each end-user get their own dedicated phone number?
+Does each end-user, agent, or client get their own dedicated phone number?

 No, and we'd rather be straight about it.
-Sub-tenants share one managed agency sending number.
-Each end-user is isolated by their own API key, allowlist, and routing: when you register an end-user's number, messages between them and the shared sender route only to that sub-tenant.
-If a visibly distinct number per user is a hard requirement, that's not something we do today.
+Sub-tenants route through one managed agency line.
+Each end-user is isolated by their own API key, allowlist, and routing: when you register an end-user's number, messages between them and the agency line route only to that sub-tenant.
+Dedicated visible numbers per agent or client are not included by default; if that is a hard requirement, book a fit check before setup.

 Can I provision sub-tenants and keys programmatically?